ajayraju999/Real-world-Data-Extraction-in-Digital-Gauges-using-Computer-vision-and-Tensorflow/README.md

 ![ ](readme_images/detected_image_b.png)
 * Making a Custom object detection model using Tensor Flow Object Detection Api which recognizes shown numbers as objects and performs its detections showing accuracy and class of the shown digits.
 ## idea:
-* Considering every digit and point as an object shown in the image ,labelling it with respected class and Training a custom trained object detection model using the best suited pretrained Cnn architecture which gives accurate results .
+* Considering every digit and point as an object shown in the image ,labelling it with respected class and Training a custom trained object detection model using the best suited pretrained Cnn architecture which gives accurate results.
+## Data peparation:

+* seven_segment_image.jpeg